-The following information is derived from and should be read in conjunction with the Prospectus as amended on 18 April 2020.
+The following information is derived from and should be read in conjunction with the Prospectus as amended on 1 August 2024.

-The Global Diversification Fund (the "Trust") was established on 24 September 2009 under the laws of Jersey, Channel Islands by the Trust Instrument between, State Street Fund Services (Jersey) Limited (manager of the Fund up to 22 June 2017) and State Street Custodial Services (Jersey) Limited (the "Trustee").
+The Global Diversification Fund (the "Trust") was constituted on 24 September 2009 under the laws of Jersey, Channel Islands by the Trust Instrument between State Street Fund Services (Jersey) Limited (Manager of the Fund up to 22 June 2017) and Carne Global Custodial Services (C.I.)
+Limited (formerly State Street Custodial Services (Jersey) Limited) (the "Trustee").
 The Trust has been authorised under the terms of which a number of individual funds may be established to which differing investment policies may be applied.

-The Multi-Manager Dynamic Emerging Equity Investment Fund (the "Fund") was established on 16 December 2011 and was authorised by the Jersey Financial Services Commission under the Collective Investment Funds (Jersey) Law 1988 (the "CIF Law").
+The Multi-Manager Global Equity Investment Fund (the "Fund") was established on 24 September 2009 and was authorised by the Jersey Financial Services Commission (the "Commission") under the Collective Investment Funds (Jersey) Law 1988 (the "CIF Law").

-With effect from 23 June 2017 Carne Global AIFM Solutions (C.I.)
-Limited (the "Manager") replaced State Street Fund Services (Jersey) Limited as the Manager of the Fund.
+Carne Global AIFM Solutions (C.I.)
+Limited was appointed as manager to the Trust pursuant to an instrument of retirement and appointment of manager dated 23 June 2017 between the Manager, the Trustee and State Street Fund Services (Jersey) Limited.

-On 15 March 2018 all issued Units in the Multi Manager Dynamic Emerging Equity Investment Fund were listed on The International Stock Exchange ("TISE").
+On 15 March 2018 all issued Units in the Multi-Manager Global Equity Investment Fund - USD Class were listed on The International Stock Exchange (TISE).
+The Multi-Manager Global Equity Investment Fund - JPY Hedged Class has no units issued and was not listed on TISE.